The must have Shakespeare resource: Shakespeare’s Words

 Shakespeare’s Words by Ben and David Crystal is an incredible book.
 For actors it is an essential resource.

 It is a glossary and language companion that gives accurate definitions of Shakespeare’s words.
 Often with a conventional dictionary a single word has a multitude of definitions.
 It can sometimes be hard to discern the correct, or appropriate, definition for a particular word.
-Language has changed so much since Shakespeare’s time, sometimes words have changed entirely in meaning.
+Secondly, language has morped so much since Shakespeare’s time (over 400 years ago), and sometimes words have changed entirely in meaning.
 This means that a conventional dictionary is not good enough when trying to understand a Shakespeare monologue or scene.

 Understanding what you say is fundamental in any acting scene or monologue.
-However, it is the most important factor in speaking Shakespeare; yet it is often missed.
-Actors can hide behind the beauty of Shakespeare’s words and get away with speaking a whole speech without understanding the sense of the piece whatsoever.
+However, it is the most important factor in speaking Shakespeare; yet it is often overlooked.
+Actors can hide behind the beauty of Shakespeare’s language and get away with speaking a whole speech without understanding the sense of the piece whatsoever.
 You have to understand every word, and reference, or else how is an audience going to?
+For more on preparing a Shakespeare monologue.

 Shakespeare’s words also includes Play Synopses, Dramatis Personae, Character Names and much more.
 This book is a staple item for any Shakespearean actor.
 I cannot recommend it highly enough.